HL7/fhir-subscription-backport-ig/input/pagecontent/workflow.md

 1. A server user or administrator handles channel handshake / endpoint validation as required by the chosen channel (see [Channels](channels.html)).
 The handshake MAY be performed at the time the `Subscription` or equivalent is created, or be deferred until the client's endpoint is ready, etc..
 1. Once the subscription is `active`, notifications are sent to the configured endpoint exactly as described for Dynamic subscriptions; see [Channels](channels.html) for channel-specific behaviour and [Handling Errors](errors.html) for error states.

+When a `handshake` notification is required by the channel, the Subscriber learns that an administrative `Subscription` is `active` by *receiving* the `handshake` notification on its endpoint.